SmithsonianWorkshops/2019-08-15-castle/keep_in_touch.md

 Carpentries-Alumni Slack Channel
 --------------------------------

 Slack is a message board/chat system.
-We only set up this channel in the past week, and will be inviting all other Carpentries "alumni" on Monday, so you are all pioneers!

 1. Sign up for the Smithsonian Slack.
 If you already are a part of the Smithsonian Slack workspace, skip to Step #3.
 Go to https://smithsonian.slack.com/signup, and enter your SI email account (must be @si.edu).
 2. You will get an email from Slack, and click Confirm Email.
 This link will send you to a page where you will fill in your name, and set a password.
 After doing this, you will be logged into Slack and prompted to "Explore Slack".
 I recommend go through this tour if you are unfamiliar with the system.